-Subspecialty-Specific Background and Intent: The Review Committee believes this requirement can be best met through assigning fellows to the same clinic for the duration of the program or different clinics in six-month intervals to allow for experiences with specific areas of subspecialty.
+Subspecialty-Specific Background and Intent: The Review Committee believes this requirement can be best met through assigning fellows to the same clinic for the duration of the program or different clinics in six-month intervals to allow for experiences with specific areas of the subspecialty.

-- 4.11.e.2.
-Each fellow should, on average, be responsible for four to eight patients during each half-day session. ^(Detail) - 4.11.e.3.
-The continuity patient care experience should not be interrupted by more than one month, excluding a fellow's vacation. ^(Detail) - 4.11.f.
-The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty. ^(Core)
+- 4.11.j.2.
+Each fellow should, on average, be responsible for four to eight patients during each half-day session.
+(Detail) - 4.11.j.3.
+The continuity patient care experience should not be interrupted by more than one month, excluding a fellow's vacation.
+(Detail) - 4.11.k.
+The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty.
+(Core)

 Subspecialty-Specific Background and Intent: The requirements acknowledge that in addition to providing fellows with broad foundational educational experiences in the subspecialty, additional educational experiences will take into account future career plans.
-The program director will consider demonstrated competence in the foundational areas, program resources, program aims, and a fellow's future practice plans when developing an individualized learning experiences and recognizes that some fellows may need to devote the entirety of their fellowship experience to achieve competence in the foundational areas of the subspecialty.
+The program director will consider demonstrated competence in the foundational areas, program resources, program aims, and a fellow's future practice plans when developing an individualized learning experience.
+The Review Committee does not specify the amount of time devoted to such experiences and recognizes that some fellows may need to devote the entirety of their fellowship experience to achieve competence in the foundational areas of the subspecialty.